WhiteCloudsBook/web-forestry/content/index.md

 welcomeText: "<p><strong>Welcome</strong>.
 My name is <em>Yoav Niran</em> and <em>White
   Clouds</em> is my first sci-fi novel.
 Here you can find information about how to read  the book and how to support its publication.</p>"
+bookLogline: On board giant space stations(clouds), a pilot-school cadet goes on the run from a cult organization attempting to resurrect a powerful sentient entity.
+  They’re after him because his DNA holds the final piece of the entity’s code.
+Unprepared and outmatched, he must stop them as getting captured means a fully restored AI and humanity’s annihilation.

 ---